 What is a Business Continuity Plan?

 A “Business Continuity Plan” (BCP) is a documented plan that outlines the potential impact of a crisis and sets in place policies designed to help the organization recover.
 While disaster almost never gives us enough forewarning, a Business Continuity Plan is best created before a crisis and should always include the company’s key stakeholders.
 The primary goal of a BCP is to shield workers and assets for the duration of an emergency.

-Minimize the potential impact of crises Once you've identified the key risks your business faces, you need to protect your business functions against them.
+Minimize the potential impact of crises Once you’ve identified the key risks your business faces, you need to take steps to protect your business functions against them.

 - Protocols for coordinating with local emergency personnel

 - Detailed instructions of where to go during an emergency